johnfacey/ocapi-proxy/README.md

 ## Deployment/Development

 This is currently a work in progress.
 Please report any issues you find.
+Latest: Fixes to logging added dates to log files.
 Updated contact info for [Github](https://github.com/johnfacey) and [Twitter](https://twitter.com/johnfacey).

 ## OCAPI Output Modifications